Laurance Labadie: Personal life

 Labadie was born on June 4, 1898.
 He was youngest child of Sophie and Jo Labadie.
 He was influenced by his father, and by age of 16 he was involved in labor movement.
 He worked as a machinist in Detroit and was self taught.
 During the Great Depression, he started his anarchist career with his periodical Discussion - A Journal of Free Spirits.

 In World War II, Laurence retired from his work and focused on anarchism.
 He met Ralph Borsodi and his School of Living in late 40s and remained friends with him until his death.
-After the death of Borsodi's wife, he moved to (and purchase) Borsodi's Doghouse Homestead in Suffern, New York.
+After the death of Borsodi's wife, he moved to (and purchase) Borsodi's Dogwoods Homestead in Suffern, New York.
 He spent the rest of his life as a recluse, contributing to various libertarian journals.
 He died on August 12, 1975.

 Laurence Labadie was also a friend of monetary theorist Edwin Clarence Riegel and historian James J. Martin.
 He had no wife or kids but was fond of kids.